factopolis/factopolis/content/claims/travel-ban-rollout-smooth/_index.md

 ---
-title: Travel ban rollout was smooth
+title: the travel ban rollout was smooth
+negative: the travel ban rollout was not smooth
 summary: The rollout was chaotic.
 ---